parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/book.md

 <div class="alert alert-danger" role="alert" markdown="1">
 <strong>Important note!</strong>
 <br/>
-R2lab platform is reset every time a <strong>nightly</strong> slice is found in the calendar.
-A time slot of one hour is reserved to execute this job.
+R2lab platform is reset every time a <strong>nightly</strong> slice is found in the calendar, which occurs a couple times a week on average.
+As part of this verification routine, the testbed will be thoroughly reset and <strong>all data will be lost</strong>.
 <br/>
+In any case, please make sure to save your experiments once you are done, as the next user will probably reload an image on your nodes.
+<br/>
 All times on this website are expressed wrt the <strong>CET timezone</strong>, which is UTC+1 in winter, and UTC+2 in summer.
-<br/>
-In any case, please make sure to save your experiments once you are done, as the next user will probably reload an image on your nodes.
 </div>

 </div>